maxrousseau/pfla/paper/paper.md

 ---
 # Summary
-In this paper we will introduce a new methodology for clinical image analysis, the Detection Outline Analysis (DOA) framework.
-This technique uses statistical shape analysis and computer vision.
-To demonstrate its efficiency, we will present a python package using this method for automatic analysis antero posterior pictures of dental patients.
-The source code will be made available for the benefits of the scientific community.

-The goal of this paper is to outline the workings of the software used to conduct automatic facial analyses on patients of the BBDC 7701 protocol on the natural history of Osteogenesis Imperfecta and to ensure reproducibility of the study.
+This paper outlines the workings of the software used to conduct automatic facial analyses on patients of the BBDC 7701 protocol investigating the natural history of Osteogenesis Imperfecta.

+One of the main advantages of using this method for clinical image analysis is that the landmarks will be automatically placed by the software, allowing us to standardise and greatly speed up the measurement procedures.
+The computer program  written in the python and R [@r] programming languages using the OpenCV [@opencv] and Dlib [@dlib09] libraries as well as the publicly available facial annotation tool by [@sagonas13]
+We will then store the
+coordinates of these landmarks in a two dimensional matrix using a csv type file for later use in our statistical analysis.

+As the objective of this paper are both to describe a package applying specific trained models and statistical analysis and presenting the broader outline of a framework for facial analysis, it is important to understand that algorithms can be interchanged (i.e. YOLO [@redmon16]) and the R script modified to suit the needs of a particular study.

 The program takes as input two folders of dental anteroposterior .jpg images.
 Each image it takes as input the object of interest is first detected, then landmarks are